Angus Young

-Angus McKinnon Young (born 31 March 1955) is an Australian musician, best known as the co-founder, lead guitarist, songwriter, and only remaining original member of the hard rock band AC/DC.
+Angus McKinnon Young (born 31 March 1955) is an Australian musician, best known as the co-founder, lead guitarist, songwriter, and the only continuous member of the hard rock band AC/DC.
 He is known for his energetic performances, schoolboy-uniform stage outfits and his own version of Chuck Berry's duckwalk.
-Young was ranked 24th in Rolling Stones 100 greatest guitarists of all-time list.
+Young was ranked 38th in the 2023 edition of Rolling Stone's 250 greatest guitarists of all time list.
 In 2003, Young and the other members of AC/DC were inducted into the Rock and Roll Hall of Fame.

 Early life

+Angus McKinnon Young was born on 31 March 1955 in Glasgow, Scotland.
 In the 1950s, Young's father, William Young (1911–1985), his mother, Margaret (1913–1988; maiden name also Young), and his elder seven siblings lived at 6 Skerryvore Road in the Cranhill district of Glasgow in Scotland.
 Cranhill was a tough, working-class suburb with high unemployment.

 Prior to moving to Cranhill, William worked first as a wheel boy in a rope works and then as a machine/saw operator in an asbestos/cement business.
 In 1940 William joined the Royal Air Force serving in World War II as a flight engine mechanic.
 After the war William worked as a yard man for a builder and then as a postman.
 Margaret was a housewife.

-Young spent the first seven years of his life in Cranhill.
+Young spent the first seven years of his life in Scotland.
 His siblings were Stephen Crawford (1933–1989), Margaret (1935–2019), John (born 1938), Alexander (1938–1997), William (born 1940), George (1946–2017) and Malcolm (1953–2017).

 Music was part of family life.
 Stephen played the piano accordion and the piano, Young's sister Margaret was passionate about music, John played the guitar, Alexander was an accomplished singer, bass guitarist and saxophonist who in the early 1960s left for a career in music in Europe, and George and Malcolm eventually became founding members of the Easybeats and AC/DC respectively.
 Stephen was the father of Stevie Young who in later years took over from Malcolm in AC/DC.

 Young himself took up the guitar at the age of five or six, receiving one lesson from Alexander, after which he was self-taught.
 Young also learned how to fight on Cranhill's tough streets, and, on one occasion was struck by a car.